Testimonials

 “Vegehead couldn’t be more opposite of your typical recipe blog.
 Instead of falling for pretty pictures that lead you down a rabbit hole of complicated cooking steps with sometimes disappointing results, Vegehead will give you a delicious and healthy tastebud party in no time and with minimal effort.
 Even better: an increasing amount of vegan recipes!
 Thanks Alex for this unique collection.” ~Helena Teichrib

-This is an open-source cookbook and a work in progress.
-In compiling it, i set the following requirements.
+This is a cookbook and a work in progress.
+In compiling it, i set myself the following requirements.

 Yummy.
 The food should taste great.

 Fast.
-The food should take at most 30 minutes to make, excluding trivial preparation, such as soaking legumes overnight to remove their phytic acid.
-I enjoy cooking but don’t want to spend lots of time doing it.
-To fulfill this requirement, many of the recipes use a pressure cooker.
-If you don’t have one, then just use a pot and cook for roughly twice as long.
+The food should take at most 30 minutes to make, excluding trivial preparation, such as soaking legumes overnight to remove their phytic acid, and excluding clean up.
+I want to minimize the time it takes to cook a meal to encourage me to cook more meals.
+Home cooked meals are almost always cheaper and better than other meals.
+To fulfill this requirement, some of the recipes in this book use a pressure cooker.
+If you do not have one, then just use a pot and cook for roughly twice as long.
 I also cheated: some of the recipes, such as the almond rolls, take slightly longer than 30 minutes to make, but those that do are too good to omit.

 Vegetarian.
-The food should not require the killing of animals.
-I like to minimize the suffering involved in my meals, and going vegetarian is a step in that direction.
-Going vegan is a bigger step, one that i’m not willing to take at present.
+The food should not require the killing of animals (humans included).
+I want to minimize the suffering my meals entail while still eating well, and cooking vegetarian is a step in that direction.
+Cooking vegan is a bigger step, one that i am not willing to take at present because cheese.

 Pre-industrial.
 The ingredients should be as close as possible to the ones eaten by our pre-industrial ancestors.
-That rules out 20th-century edible food-like substances (synthetic flavorings, high-fructose corn syrup, skim milk powder, etc.), food grown with synthetic pesticides, and even canned food because of the shady chemical linings used in the cans.
-I don’t trust that stuff.
-That said, i do get lazy and use canned tomatoes.
+I do not trust hi-tech food, because it has not yet withstood the test of time.
+That rules out edible food-like substances (e.g. synthetic flavorings, high-fructose corn syrup, skim milk powder), food grown with synthetic herbicides and pesticides, and even food in cans because of their shady chemical linings.
+That said, i do get lazy and sometimes use cans and do get cheap and sometimes buy non-organic.

-In this book, i use the following abbreviations:
+In this book, i use metric units, such as liter, kilograms, and Celcius with their standard abbreviations and the following abbreviations:

 This cookbook is published under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0).
-You can contribute to the book via its Git repository.
 Enjoy and share!

 1 T olive oil